 The Audit Committee will be comprised of three or more directors as determined by the Board.
 All members of the Audit Committee must be financially literate at time of appointment, or within a reasonable period of time thereafter, meaning they must have the ability to read and understand fundamental financial statements, including the Company's balance sheet, income statement and cash flow statement.
-In addition, at least one member of the Audit Committee shall have past employment in finance or accounting, requisite professional certification in accounting, or any other comparable experience or background which results in the individual's financial sophistication, including having been a chief executive officer, chief financial officer or other senior officer with oversight responsibilities.
+In addition, at least one member of the Audit Committee shall possess knowledge/expertise that in the judgement of the Committee can serve as the "financial expert" of the Committee, which includes, having past employment in finance or accounting, requisite professional certification in accounting, or any other comparable experience or background which results in the individual's financial sophistication, including having been a chief executive officer, chief financial officer or other senior officer with oversight responsibilities.
 The members of the Audit Committee will be elected by the Board on an annual basis, and shall have such additional qualifications as the Board may determine from time to time.